vezzolter/DSA/Algorithms/Searching/BinarySearch/BinarySearch.md

 # &#128221; Application
 **Some of the Most Well-Known Use Cases:**
-- **Sorted Collections** — most common application of algorithm due to its efficiency in logarithmic time compexity, which makes it a good choice for dictionaries or large datasets.
+- **Sorted Collections** — most common application of algorithm due to its efficiency in logarithmic time complexity, which makes it a good choice for dictionaries or large datasets.
-- **Finding Upper/Lower Bound** — algorithm can be used when dealing with numberical datasets or when designing algorithms that require matching or approximation, because of how easy it is to find the target element, and calculate closest to it.
+- **Finding Upper/Lower Bound** — algorithm can be used when dealing with numerical datasets or when designing algorithms that require matching or approximation, because of how easy it is to find the target element, and calculate closest to it.
 - **Building Data Structures** — binary search principle is crucial for data structures, that rely on maintaining sorted order efficient searching capabilities such as BSTs and Heaps, due to its efficiency.